In this eye-opening article, I’ll show you how to start a Nutrition Coach career and make a success of it.

 - Have no more than three candy bars a week

-Obviously, these goals should tie in with both your client’s dietary practices as well as their fitness, health, or weight loss goals.
+These goals should align with your client’s dietary practices and fitness, health, or weight loss goals.

 Because change can be hard, you’ll probably need to offer (and then provide) ongoing support for the next few weeks or months.